glomerulus-lab/brainviewer/README.md

 ## interactive_connectome2.py
 Module to display an interactive topview or flatmap view of the mouse brain.
-Upon clicking the mouse brain, the related projection is **uploaded** and diplayed.
+Upon clicking the mouse brain, the related projection is **loaded from a file** and diplayed.

 Arguments:
 - testname: "topview" or "flatmap"